 Banks may issue guarantees on behalf of share and stock brokers in favour of stock exchanges in lieu of security deposit to the extent it is acceptable in the form of bank guarantee as laid down by stock exchanges.
 Banks may also issue guarantees in lieu of margin requirements as per stock exchange regulations.
 Banks have been advised that they should obtain a minimum margin of 50 percent while issuing such guarantees.
-A minimum cash margin of 25 per cent (within the above margin of 50 percent) should be maintained in respect of such guarantees issued by banks.
-The above minimum margin of 50 percent and minimum cash margin requirement of 25 percent (within the margin of 50 percent) will also apply to guarantees issued by banks on behalf of commodity brokers in favour of the commodity exchanges, registered with Securities and Exchange Board of India (SEBI), in lieu of margin requirement of each applicant and observe usual and necessary safeguards including the exposure ceilings.
+A minimum cash margin of 25 per cent (within the above margin of 50 per cent) should be maintained in respect of such guarantees issued by banks.
+The above minimum margin of 50 percent and minimum cash margin requirement of 25 percent (within the margin of 50 percent) will also apply to guarantees issued by banks on behalf of commodity brokers in favour of the commodity exchanges, registered with Securities and Exchange Board of India (SEBI), in lieu of margin requirements as per the commodity exchange regulations.
+Banks should assess the requirement of each applicant and observe usual and necessary safeguards including the exposure ceilings.